Colorado bought a Denver railyard for $50 million. 3 years later, it could be sold

 City of Denver

-The state does have smaller plans for the area, which is shaped like a banana and dotted with aging historic railroad buildings.
-Even if they sell it, the government could still get permission to use parts of the yard in the future.
+The state still has some transportation-related plans for the area, too.
+Even if it sells the land, the government could still get permission to use parts of the yard in the future.

-Obtaining an easement could allow the state to move an existing freight rail line on the site, eliminating three grade crossings.
-The easement could also “reserve opportunity for transit opportunities in the future,” said Colorado Department of Transportation spokesperson Tim Hoover.
+Obtaining an easement from the next owner could allow the state to move an existing freight rail line on the site, eliminating three grade crossings.
+The easement could also allow “for transit opportunities in the future,” said Colorado Department of Transportation spokesperson Tim Hoover.

 “But nothing has been determined yet," he wrote in an email.